oVirt/ovirt-site/source/node/4.0/update.html.md

 ### Problem

-The following build process needs to be considered:
+The following build process - roughly to what is happening during an upstream release - needs to be considered:

+1.  oVirt Release Compose (independent of Node)
     1.  oVirt packages a re built, including ovirt-release and it's subpackages (build: V.R)

+2.  oVirt Node Compose (specific to node)
-2.  oVirt Node Next squashfs image is build (build: V.R.builddate)
+    1.  oVirt Node Next squashfs image is build (build: V.R.builddate)
-3.  oVirt Node Next squashfs-wrapper-rpm is build (build: V.R.builddate)
+    2.  oVirt Node Next squashfs-wrapper-rpm is build (build: V.R.builddate)

+Ideally this currently split compose can be one in future.

-The build order is important for the design, because the version and release is defined during the build.
+The build order is important for the design of the build of the image and rpm-wrapper, because the compose defines the availability of builds.

 ### Design